 Older versions of PVC decking were made from hollow extrusions similar in profile to a vinyl window frame.
 Most products now have a solid core of cellular PVC encapsulated in a harder “capstock” skin similar to capped composites.

 Because there is no wood fiber, PVC decking is immune to wood-related problems such as mold and wood decay.
 As with capped composites, the hardened outer skin provides color and realistic wood-grain textures, along with resistance to staining, fading, and scratching.
+Also cellular PVC tends to be stiffer than wood-plastic composites and do not need pre-drilling.

 Like PVC trim, PVC decking cuts, drills, and installs more-or-less like wood.
 Despite the significant thermal expansion that can occur in unrestrained boards, Azek recommends butting end joint tight.
 If you follow their installation instructions for either face-screwing or hidden fasteners, the thermal expansion will be restrained and the deck surface will remain dimensionally stable, according to the manufacturer.